 Become a Member and Obtain Service

-Holston Electric Cooperative is a member-owned utility system that provides electric service to its members.
+Holston Electric Cooperative is a not-for-profit, member-owned utility system that provides electric service.
 Anyone desiring service is required to become a member of the cooperative.
-To apply for service, please print out and complete an application.

-A five-dollar ($5.00) membership fee is required of every member.
+A fixed membership fee is required of every member.
 This fee is returned to the customer when all service accounts are closed.
 Holston Electric Cooperative requires prospective members who wish to receive service to submit a membership application with the following information:

 1. Name, spouse information, mailing and service address, telephone numbers